 two glasses yellow smoothie with oranges

-If you like tropical flavors, then you’re going to love this easy Pineapple Orange Smoothie.
+If you like tropical flavors, then you’re going to love this delicious Pineapple Orange Smoothie.
 It’s a dairy-free recipe that you can serve for breakfast or a snack.
+You only need 3 simple ingredients to make this healthy drink.

 • Total Time: 7 minutes